 Adalimumab injection products usually may also be stored at room temperature (up to 77°F [25°C]) for up to 14 days and protected from light.
 If these adalimumab injection products are stored at room temperature for more than 14 days and they are not used, they must be disposed.
 Some adalimumab injection products may be stored at room temperature for longer than 14 days.
 Talk to your doctor about how to store your medication if you travel.

-Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
-However, you should not flush this medication down the toilet.
-Instead, the best way to dispose of your medication is through a medicine take-back program.
-Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
-See the FDA's Safe Disposal of Medicines website ( http://goo.gl/c4Rm4p ) for more information if you do not have access to a take-back program.
+Dispose of unneeded medications in a way so that pets, children, and other people cannot take them.
+Do not flush this medication down the toilet.
+Use a medicine take-back program.
+Talk to your pharmacist about take-back programs in your community.
+Visit the FDA's Safe Disposal of Medicines website ( https://goo.gl/c4Rm4p ) for more information.

 What other information should I know?